The Origin Of The Greek Honey Cookies

 - Lay a piece of parchment paper on your oven's tray pan.

 - Take a piece of the dough in your hands (about 40-45 grams).
-Squeze it a bit to remove any air and knead to a round ball.
+Squeeze it a bit to remove any air and shape it into a round ball.

 - Give the ball an oval shape and flatten it slightly.
 Add to the pan.

 - Shape the remaining dough into cookies the same way.

 - With a knife make criss-cross lines on each cookie.

 - Bake for approximately 20 minutes or until the cookies get a light brown color.
 If needed cook for 2-3 minutes more until they get the desired color.
 But be careful to not overbake them.

-- Using a draining spoon dip the cookies into the syrup (about 5-6 cookies each time).
+- Using a draining spoon dip the cookies into the syrup in small batches at a time.